Promise

 How to Pronounce Promise

 Our model has identified 3 different pronunciations for the name Promise.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 59.5% confident that Promise is pronounced as PRAH-mihs.
-The next most likely pronunciation is PRAH-muhs, at 33.3% confidence.
+Our model is 59.5% confident that Promise is pronounced as PRAH-mihs, which has 2 syllables.
+The next most likely pronunciation is PRAH-muhs, at 33.3% confidence, with 2 syllables.

 PRAH-mihs (2 syllables)